 What’s that?
 You’ve always wanted to…

-Make your own movie, cook food from a different country, go geocaching, sleep under the stars, write a book of short stories, plant a garden?
+Make your own movie, build a robot, cook food from a different country, go geocaching, sleep under the stars, write a book of short stories, plant a garden?

-Invent something new, paint a masterpiece, star in a play, take amazing nature photographs, make your bedroom into a jungle, run a business, go on an adventure trip?
+Invent something new, paint a masterpiece, be a good neighbor, take amazing nature photographs, make your bedroom into a jungle, run a business, go on an adventure trip?

-Become an awesome babysitter, sew yourself a dress, build a wooden bench, learn to play a musical instrument, or design a website?
+Become a design engineer, camp with your troop, build a wooden bench, learn to play a musical instrument, or design a website?

 Great news!
 You can learn to do all these things and earn Girl Scout badges as you go.